TheOdinProject/curriculum/dev_roadmap.md

 v0.0.8: Bug fixes, Curriculum UI / Navigation improvements,

-* Link the main courses page better!
-* Set up divs to link to for sections
-* Create some sort of nav / header in lesson show
+* Fix breakpoints for nav to not get in the way of the main navbar
 * Revisit and tighten up copy and message (a journey!)
 * Revisit the UX flows and overall design consistency
 * Serve the fonts myself... waiting for google fonts sucks.
 * Rebuild and remap the curriculum directory and lesson structure
+* Write copy for curriculum pieces
 * setup seeds to populate real data
 * deploy backwards compatible with old structure
 * ???
-Change /curriculum index to redirect to courses index DONE basicc Courses index view
+Change /curriculum index to redirect to courses index DONE Link the main courses page better!
+DONE Set up divs to link to for sections
+DONE Create some sort of nav / header in lesson show DONE basicc Courses index view
 DONE Basic Lessons Index view
 DONE Basic Lesson view